whopperprinting/LayerLapse/README.md

 ---

-## 🎯 Features

-- Triggers a camera after each layer using a hall effect sensor + magnet
-- Adjustable camera delay (0–5 seconds) to eliminate blur from printer vibrations
-- Compatible with DSLR and mirrorless cameras using 2.5mm shutter jacks
-- Plug-and-play — no firmware mods, no printer connection, no hassle
-- Compact, custom PCB with a built-in dial and pre-installed shutter jack
-- Extra GPIO pin for expansion — add a servo, LED, IR module, etc.
-- Open-source firmware — customize timing, logic, or camera behavior if desired
-- Optional DIY guide included for building your own version from scratch

----

 ## 🧠 Want to Build Your Own?

 Awesome!
 I want everyone of all skills to enjoy their own timelapses!
 I've made a DIY guide with a list of materials so you can prototype your own version with an Arduino.
 [Check out the DIY guide!](docs/diy-build-guide.md)